eclipse-wakaama/wakaama/README.md

 For macOS the development dependencies can be installed as such:

-`brew install automake clang-format cmake cunit gcc gitlint make ninja`
+`brew install automake clang-format cmake cunit gcc gitlint gnu-getopt make ninja`

 ### Code formatting
 #### C